artfoundry/weeby_chattin/README.md

 Weeby Chattin
 ==============

-Web based chat service created for engineering simulation for Weeby.
+Web based chat service created as a demo for Weeby.

 Summary
 =======